stephanees020719/project-mod3/README.md

 HTML/CSS.

-#Getting-Started:
+## Getting-Started:
-You can start the server by running npm start or node server.cjs
+You can start the server by running npm run dev

-#Future-Enhancements:
+## Future-Enhancements:
 User profiles: Allowing users to add more information about themselves.
 Character images: Allowing users to upload or select character images for their profile.
 Search and filter: Implementing search and filter options to find characters easily.
 Social features: Adding the ability to share characters or follow other users.

-#Unsolved Problems:
+## Unsolved Problems:
 Testing: Writing tests for my server and client code to ensure reliability.

 (#[WiredFrame]):